kubeshop/testkube/docs/getting-started.md

 #  ... some test run output ...

-Use following command to get test execution details: kubectl testkube tests execution 611b6da38cd74034e7c9d408
+Use the following command to get test execution details: kubectl testkube tests execution 611b6da38cd74034e7c9d408

 or watch for completition with